 East Asia Science and Security (EASS) Project

 The East Asia Science and Security project is a Nautilus Institute program designed to expand and deepen the role of scientists and technical experts of all kinds in the effort to address security issues and avoid WMD nuclear next-use.
 Scientists and technical experts can provide essential and timely advice to policy-making institutions and to individual decision-makers that is expert and objective, albeit always contested.
-The EASS project brings together independent and credible scientific and technical experts in Japan, South Korea, and China to provide realistic policy recommendations on issues such as export controls, climate change, the DPRK nuclear issue, spent fuel reprocessing, and others.
+The EASS project brings together independent and credible scientific and technical experts in Japan, South Korea, and China to provide realistic policy recommendations on issues such as the DPRK nuclear issue, spent fuel nuclear fuel management, climate change and others.

 Key Research: